RaphaelBatagini/java/Exercises/README.md

 # Exercises

-Here you found every exercise present in the book with the right solution.
+Here you find every exercise present in the book with the right solution.